 Here’s how the website works.
-You register your email addresses with Tripit.
-When you receive a confirmation email, you then forward the email to Tripit and the system processes it and adds it to your trips.
+You register your email addresses with TripIt.
+When you receive a confirmation email, you then forward the email to TripIt and the system processes the info and adds it to your trips.
 If you want, you can register your email address with the main providers (Gmail, Yahoo and Outlook) and the website will scrape your email and automatically add any new reservations to your account.

-Tripit has become “smarter” over the years.
+TripIt has become “smarter” over the years.
 When you get a reservation that doesn’t fit into a trip, a new trip is created for you.
-In addition. the logic has improved over the years.
+Besides that, the logic has improved over the years.
 Previously, the times on the emails were entered in exactly as listed.
-Tripit now organizes the times into a logical order (You arrive on a plane, then rent a car and finally check in to your hotel).
+TripIt now organizes the times into a logical order (i.e. you arrive on a plane first, then rent a car and finally check in to your hotel).

-All of these functions are all available with the free version of Tripit.
-I choose to keep the free version but have considered upgrading to Tripit Pro.
+All these functions are all available with the free version of TripIt.
+I choose to keep the free version but have considered upgrading to TripIt Pro.
 The Pro version costs an additional $49 a year (but you can get a 30 day free trial).

-I’d feel safe in saying that the Tripit website and the smartphone app have been one of the game changers in the way we travel.
-How do you keep your travel plans in order?
-Have you found a different program that works for you?
+I’d feel safe in saying that the TripIt website and the smartphone app have been one of the game changers in the way we travel.
+Maybe you want to give it a try.